Where current science meets the art of training your dog.

 Scentwork is a fun class designed to work your dog's nose and brain!
 In this class your dog is always right and you get to come along for the ride as they show you their brilliance and we teach them to solve scent puzzles and build drive.
 The course is 6 weeks and each week we work in different ways with different types of scent puzzles to challenge you as a team.

-The class incorporates the complete beginner and those starting to use scent (Birch) in their searches.
+The class incorporates the complete beginner and those starting to use scent (essential oil mix) in their searches.

 Hoopers is an inclusive dog sport that is similar to agility in many ways but because of the flowing courses and the emphasis on distance handling it's super for building confidence and is safe for puppies, older dogs, and dogs that just aren't built for agility.
 It doesn't leave the agility dogs out either.
 This course is awesome for revisiting basics!
 Come play in the hoops!